filebrowser/filebrowser/docs/INTEGRATION_WITH_HAAS_DASHBOARD.md

   the existing endpoint.
 Read the dir, fuzzy-match basename, return the URL of the model + drawing alongside the streamer status.

+## TODO — Multi-machine support (architectural follow-on)

+User direction (2026-05-09): "should eventually be machine agnostic and allow multiple and different brands.
+Along with destination selection on send."

+Current state: `settings.Cnc` holds a single `HaasHost` / `HaasPort`, single Streamer singleton, hard-coded Q-code protocol.
+All references to "Haas" are baked through the codebase.

+What changes:

+- **Settings**: `cnc.machines: []Machine` array, each with id, name, brand (`haas` / `fanuc` / `mazak` / generic), host, port, capabilities (does it speak Q-codes?
+DPRNT?
+TFTP?).
+The current single-machine config becomes the migration target — first item in the array.
+- **Streamer**: one instance per machine.
+The current singleton becomes a registry keyed by machine id.
+Aggregator gets the same treatment.
+- **Brand abstraction**: protocol-specific code moves behind a `MachineProtocol` interface — `Stream(line)`, `Query(qCode)`,
+  `ParseStatus(raw)`.
+Haas implementation is the first concrete.
+  Fanuc / Mazak / generic raw-passthrough land later.
+- **API**: existing `/api/cnc/*` endpoints take a `machine_id` query
+  param (or path prefix).
+Default to the first machine for backwards compat during migration.
+- **UI**: editor's Send button gets a destination dropdown when `machines.length > 1`. /machine becomes a multi-machine view (one card per machine, or a top-level switcher).
+- **Settings UI**: Machine settings tab becomes a list with add/edit /delete; each entry has its own host/port/camera/dashboard config.

+Order of operations:
+1. Add `MachineProtocol` interface, port the Haas implementation behind it.
+No behaviour change yet.
+2. Schema migration from `settings.Cnc` (singleton) → `settings.Cnc.Machines`
+   (list of one).
+Old DBs auto-upgrade.
+3. Refactor Streamer + Aggregator into per-machine instances.
+4. Endpoint param + frontend send-destination dropdown.
+5. Second brand (Fanuc most likely — similar serial/network shape).

+Defer until single-machine streaming is rock solid and the user has a second machine to test against.

 ## Out of scope for v1 (revisit when ready)

 - Hardware feed-hold pause via Pi GPIO + opto-isolated relay → Haas's